-In terms of Regulation 62(2) of the SEBI ICDR Regulations, the extent of the Issue Proceeds of ₹ [●] lakhs proposed to be used for general corporate purposes which shall not exceed 25% of the Gross proceeds of the Issue.
-Our Board will have flexibility in applying the balance amount towards general corporate purposes, including meeting our working capital requirements, capital expenditure, funding our growth opportunities, including strategic initiatives, meeting expenses incurred in the ordinary course of business including salaries and wages, administration expenses, insurance related expenses, meeting of exigencies which our Company and its subsidiaries may face in the ordinary course of business.
+In terms of Regulation 62(2) of the SEBI ICDR Regulations, the extent of the Issue Proceeds of ₹ [•] lakhs proposed to be used for general corporate purposes which shall not exceed 25% of the Gross proceeds of the Issue.
+Our Board will have flexibility in applying the balance amount towards general corporate purposes, including meeting our working capital requirements, capital expenditure, funding our growth opportunities, including strategic initiatives, meeting expenses incurred in the ordinary course of business including salaries and wages, administration expenses, insurance related expenses, meeting of exigencies which our Company may face in course of businessand any other purpose as may be approved by the Board or a duly appointed committee from time to time, subject to compliance with the necessary provisions of the Companies Act.